 Waltz down Cathedral Arcade’s narrow, L-shaped structure with graceful arches and stained glass.
 There’s a range of boutique shops, most notably Kuwaii.
 All products are Melbourne-made and meticulously designed for functional, lasting wear.
 To stay on the Melboune-manufactured trail, pop down to Obus.
 Producing casualwear, footwear, swimwear, accessories and more, the modern Melbourne woman is sure to find just what she is looking for.
-And for those of you who dream of taking it back to the 60’s, don’t miss Vintage Sole on your way out.
-You’ll be thrown back in the days when the Beatles were rocking the jukebox as soon as you step through the door.
+And for those of you who dream of taking it back to the 60’s (’70s, ’80s or ’90s) don’t miss Vintage Sole on your way out.
+Cherry pick that one-off accessory, track down a streetwear classic or dig up a designer find.

 Campbell Arcade dates back to the 1950s.
 Although it might be a little quieter now, the salmon-stained walkway still holds a range of shops including a jeweller named Corky Saint Clair.
 The Cats Meow stocks independently-designed wares and you’ll find vinyl at Wax Museum Records.